Amino Acid Disorders

 Definition

-Tyrosinaemia is an autosomal recessive inherited disorder in which the body cannot effectively break down the amino acid tyrosine.
+Tyrosinaemia (TYRO) is an autosomal recessive inherited disorder.
+People with this disorder cannot effectively break down the amino acid tyrosine.
 Levels of tyrosine and other harmful metabolites can build up in the blood and cause damage to the body.

 Diagnosis

-The condition is diagnosed during newborn screening via the heel prick test taken 48-72 hours after birth..
+The condition is diagnosed during newborn screening via the heel prick test – performed 48-72 hours after birth.

 Prevalence